mason1ee/FYP-25-S2-12/readme.md

 - manifest.json -
 To declare the name, version, permissions needed for the extension and the various script that we're using.

+- preload-darkmode.js
+JS script to preload darkmode if extension was set to dark mode previously.

 - rules.json -
 Rules for JS Blocker.